qszhuan/git-x/usage.rst

             Please select branch by index:

             Then, the user can choose 0, click ENTER to switch to feature_1 branch.
+        5. Switch to a branch with -f option: gi co develop -f

+            if there is a branch name exactly matching 'develop', it will check out that branch, no matter there are other branches with 'develop' in the name.
+            If there is not exactly matches, then follow the same logic without -f option

+            Found 1 branch exactly matching "develop":
+            git co -b -f develop

   Options:
     -b  Indicate to create the branch if it doesn't exist, same to '-B' option in 'git checkout' command.  [default: False]
+    -f  If set, checkout the branch directly without checking all brranches which name contains the <branch>
     -h  Show this message and exit.

 git llg